Statement on Proposed Resource Extraction Rule

 Dec.
 18, 2019

 This disclosure requirement is about fighting global corruption through transparency.
 The United States has long been a leader in international anti-corruption efforts.
 Congress enacted the Foreign Corrupt Practices Act in 1977, making it illegal for U.S. public companies to pay bribes to foreign government officials.
 We were for many years the only major nation to have such a law.
-The U.S. was a founding member of the Financial Action Task Force in 1989, an inter-governmental standards-setting body aimed at combatting money laundering.
+The U.S. was a founding member of the Financial Action Task Force in 1989, an inter-governmental standards-setting body aimed at combating money laundering.
 We helped negotiate the United Nations Convention against Corruption in 2004.
-We have taken this leadership role in combatting corruption worldwide not only because corrupt governments don’t provide adequately for their citizens, but because it is in our own foreign policy interests to promote stability and economic growth abroad.
+We have taken this leadership role in combating corruption worldwide not only because corrupt governments don’t provide adequately for their citizens, but because it is in our own foreign policy interests to promote stability and economic growth abroad.
 In this tradition, Congress enacted Section 1504 of the Dodd-Frank Act to “help combat global corruption and empower citizens of resource-rich countries to hold their governments accountable for the wealth generated by those resources.”

 Unfortunately, the rule we propose today would not further that goal.
 Instead, we would deviate widely from existing international disclosure regimes and severely limit the utility of the required disclosure.
 We would also complicate compliance for issuers already reporting under those international regimes.
 And we are doing so without analyzing the data available to us from years of international filings that should inform our policy choices.